Republic of Korea Armed Forces: Personnel

-Conscription in South Korea requires male citizens over between the age of 18 and 28 to perform compulsory military service.
+Conscription in South Korea requires male citizens between the age of 18 and 28 to perform compulsory military service.
 Women are not required to perform military service, but they may volunteer as officers, warrant officers, or non-commissioned officers.

 The length of compulsory military service varies based on service branches: Active duty enlisted personnel serve 18 months in the Army or Marine Corps, 20 months in the Navy, and 21 months in the Air Force (the length of military service will be reduced to 18 – 22 months by 2022.).
 Commissioned officers, warrant officers, and non-commissioned officers are volunteer-based, and serve longer terms than those of enlisted personnel, or as career.
 Non-active duty personnel such as social work personnel serve for various lengths.
 After conscripts finish their military service, they are automatically placed on the reserve roster.

 Ranks

 In the South Korean armed forces, ranks fall into one of four categories: commissioned officer, warrant officer, non-commissioned officer, and junior enlisted ("Byeong"), in decreasing order of authority.
 Commissioned officer ranks are subdivided into "Jangseong"-level (general) officers, "Yeonggwan"-level (field-grade) officers, and "Wigwan"-level (company-grade) officers.
 All three branches of the South Korean Armed Forces share the same rank insignia and titles in Korean (The English titles are given as comparative examples with the US Army ranks.).

 ROK Navy commissioned officer ranks have two distinct sets of rank insignia: On dress uniform, a series of stripes similar to Commonwealth naval ranks are worn; on service uniforms, working uniforms, and special uniform situations (combat utilities and flight suits), the rank insignia are the same as the equivalent rank in the Army or the Air Force.